 In the case of larger stains, you should ideally contact a professional cleaning service who have the necessary tools at their disposal.
 Overall, if you’re looking for durability and comfort, you can’t go wrong with wool.

 Another fantastic alternative is polypropylene, which is also known as olefin.
-It offers easy cleaning and durability in equal measure, making it a common addition on most wish lists.
-The significant aspect is that this synthetic material is resistant to both stain and water, ensuring you can use it for your outdoor and indoor needs.
+It offers easy cleaning and durability in equal measure, making it a common addition to most wish lists.
+The significant aspect is that this synthetic material is resistant to both stains and water, ensuring you can use it for your outdoor and indoor needs.

 Meanwhile, it requires nothing more than regular maintenance, meaning you’ll have to vacuum and scrub stains every couple of weeks.
 And given the fantastic robustness, you don’t have to worry about the rug losing its shape or softness.
 If you’ve got children and pets at home, choosing polypropylene will offer suitable protection against dirt and water.

 While it may not be the go-to material for most people, you can’t doubt the incredible performance of a seagrass rug.
 Like some of the other materials, it’s also easy to clean while offering the necessary durability.
 What stands out is that the fibers effectively resist stains, which makes it ideal for use in humid conditions.